The Danger of Driving: Car Accidents

 There are many reasons why a car accident could happen—inclement weather conditions, distracted driving and driving under the influence are a few—but they may be avoidable if you take proper care with your driving habits.
 A responsible driver may be able to save time, money, frustration and preserve their health by being knowledgeable and practice safe driving.

 One of the factors that may contribute to car accidents, which is out of the driver’s control, is the weather.
-Inclement weather conditions, such as rain, high winds, snow, or ice may result in serious car accidents.
+Inclement weather conditions, such as: rain, high winds, snow, or ice may result in serious car accidents.

-Rain is a common condition in inclement weather.
 If there is a particularly heavy amount of rain that lasts for a long period of time, and if there is a poor system of water drainage on the roads, a driver may find themselves hydroplaning on flooded streets.
 Hydroplaning is when your car skims across a layer of surface water that separates your tires from the road and doesn’t allow your car to grip the road, or create traction.
 A driver’s best defense against flooded streets and potential hydroplaning is to slow down and use extreme caution around turns and bends.

 Snow and ice have the potential to decrease the traction between your car’s tires and the road so that it may take longer to stop and longer to accelerate.
 Snow may generally decrease the road’s visibility to the driver, hide dangerous obstacles and debris, and muffle sounds that the driver might normally be able to hear, such as sirens and horns.

-“Black ice” is a phenomenon in cold weather that could potentially cause a car accident, as well.
-Black ice is not ice that’s actually the color black, but it’s when water freezes in a thin layer, making it hard to see or nearly invisible.
+Black ice is a phenomenon in cold weather that could potentially cause a car accident, as well.
+Black ice is not actually black, but occurs when water freezes in a thin layer, making it hard to see or nearly invisible.
 It’s almost transparent and seems to be simply a natural part of the road.
 If a driver runs over this ice without seeing it, they could lose contact with the ground and go sliding out of control.

-DistractionsThe National Highway Traffic Safety Admiistration defines “distraction” as “a specific type of inattention that occurs when drivers divert their attention from the driv¬ing task to focus on some other activity instead.”
+The National Highway Traffic Safety Administration defines “distraction” as “a specific type of inattention that occurs when drivers divert their attention from the driving task to focus on some other activity instead.”

 Several of these may even take place simultaneously and could compound and increase the likelihood of a car accident.

-Driving Under the InfluenceDriving under the influence (DUI) is a large contributing factor to car accidents across many age groups.
-In some states, it’s known as driving while impaired (DWI), and they usually include prescription and non-prescription drugs as types of “impairment” as well as alcohol.
-In 2009, 32 percent of fatal car accidents involved alcohol with the driver’s blood-alcohol content at 0.08 or more.
+Driving under the influence (DUI) is a large contributing factor to car accidents across many age groups.
+In some states, it’s known as driving while impaired (DWI), and usually include prescription and non-prescription drugs as types of “impairment” as well as alcohol.
 Most states are becoming aware of such high statistics of DUI’s and are implementing “Zero Tolerance” type policies.